MaterialFoundry/Worldbuilder/docs/gettingStarted.md

 1. Log in on the [Foundry VTT website](https://foundryvtt.com/)
 2. Edit your profile [here](https://foundryvtt.com/me/edit)
 3. Link your Patreon account at the bottom of the page if you haven't already
 4. Verify that Worldbuilder shows up under your [subscriptions](https://foundryvtt.com/me/subscriptions).
-If it doesn't appear as expected under the "Subscribed Content" page of your user profile, you may need to Refresh your Patreon link
+If it doesn't appear as expected under the "Subscribed Content" page of your user profile, you may need to refresh your Patreon link

 ## Module Installation
-!!! info "Pre-Release"
-    For the pre-release version of Worldbuilder a manifest URL is provided on Patreon which you can use to install the module.
-To install, look for the "Installing via Manifest URL" section in the link below.

-You will need to install and enable Worldbuilder by following [this guide](https://foundryvtt.com/article/modules/).
+### Full Version
+If you've subscribed to the Material Foundry Patreon at the correct tier and linked your Patreon account to your Foundry account, Worldbuilder should show up in Foundry's module browser if you search for `Worldbuilder`.
+Make sure you do not install `Worldbuilder Demo`.
+See [here](https://foundryvtt.com/article/modules/) for more info on installing modules.

+### Demo Version
+The [demo](./demo.md) version is available for free to everyone and can be installed through Foundry's module browser, seach for `Worldbuilder Demo`.
+See [here](https://foundryvtt.com/article/modules/) for more info on installing modules.

 ## Module Configuration
 After [installing and enabling](#module-installation) Worldbuilder, you might have to do some configuration before you can start using the module.